futurehood/DeCent-CLI/readme/usage-guide.md

     $ decent-cli install https://github.com/futurehood/DCNT-JS-DWA-Template/archive/refs/heads/main.zip

-The following command will install a DWA from repository alias:
+The following command will install a DWA from repository alias at the default provider (Github, by default):

     $ decent-cli install @futurehood/DCNT-JS-DWA-Template

+The following command will install a DWA from repository alias from a specified provider:

+    $ decent-cli install @username/repository codeberg

 ***NOTE:*** To bypass validating the DWA being installed, which will cause the installation to abort if failed, the ***--no-validate*** flag can be used: